ctangarife/claudish-ollama/README.md

 - `model-name:tag-cloud` (e.g., `llama-3:70b-cloud`)
 - `model:tag` (without `/` and with `:cloud` suffix)

-**Limitations:**
+**⚠️ Important Limitations:**

-- Tool calling is not supported by OllamaCloud's `/api/chat` endpoint
+- ❌ **Tool calling is NOT supported** - OllamaCloud's `/api/chat` endpoint does not support function calling
-- If you use tools, they will be automatically ignored with a warning
+- ❌ **Tools will NOT work** - Tools like `write_to_file`, `bash`, `read`, etc. are silently ignored
+- ❌ **Files won't be created** - If the model says it used `write_to_file`, the file was NOT actually created
+- ❌ **Commands won't run** - If the model says it ran a command, it did NOT execute
+- ⚠️ **Use OpenRouter for tools** - If you need tool support, use OpenRouter provider instead
 - Cost tracking is not available (shows as N/A in status line)

+**Why this matters:**
+If you're using OllamaCloud and Claude Code tries to use tools, you'll see warnings but the tools will be silently ignored.
+The model may respond as if it used tools successfully, but nothing actually happened.
+For tasks requiring file operations or command execution, use OpenRouter models instead.

 List all available models: